Zeta Functions and Bernoulli Numbers: Infinite Sums and Regularization

 (Term number =16)

-The image above, rotated and enlarged, resembles a mountainous landscape against a blue sky.
-Riemann conjectured that all nontrivial zeros have real part ½.
+If the image is rotated and enlarged, it resembles a mountainous landscape under a blue sky.
+Riemann conjectured that every nontrivial zero has real part 1/2.
 This is the Riemann Hypothesis.
 The first few nontrivial zeros are:

 ρ₁ = ½ + i·14.134725…